CompuTec/computec-docs/docs/processforce/administrator-guide/licensing/license-server/direct-access.md

 ## Configuring CompuTec License Server Database Connection

+To establish a connection between the CompuTec License Server and the SAP Business One database, follow these steps:

 1. In the COMPUTEC LICENSE SERVER SETTINGS window, switch to the Database Connection tab:

     ![Database settings](./media/direct-access/CT-License-Server-Settings_2_Db-Connection_1.webp)

-2. Specify the SAP Business One database server name/address.
-You can take it from here:
+2. Retrieve the database server details from the SAP Business One interface:

     :::info Path
         SAP Business One → Administration → Choose Company